juliotpaez/juliotpaez/README.md

 My name is [Julio Treviño Páez](https://github.com/juliotpaez).
 I'm a spanish developer since I was 12yo.
 Since then I've faced all kind of programming challenges and I'm now developing my owns:

-- 🚀 A marketing app.
-- 🪨 A programming language called Si (from silicon).
+- 🚀 [The Suri Project](https://suri.domains): a project to reinvent internet technology using the blockchain as main tech.
+- 🪨 [Fankor](https://github.com/the-suri-project/fankor): a framework to develop Solana program with high requirements.

 Feel free to contact me by [📫 Email](julio@treviware.com) or [Twitter](https://twitter.com/juliotpaez).

 ## Additional info

-- 🌱 I’m currently learning Go and React.
+- 🌱 I’m currently learning Zero Knowledge Proofs.
-- 👯 I’m looking to collaborate on every project that looks really intersesting.
+- 👯 I’m looking to collaborate to expand Suri to the masses.
-- 🤔 I’m looking for help with the language I'm designing.
 - ⚡ Fun fact: no mattern when or where, I'll be programming.

 <h2>Skills</h2>